Royal-Botanic-Gardens-Victoria/VicMicrobiome/diversity_report.md

 - *Mortierella humilis* (saprophytic)

-As expected, Ascomycota and Basidiomycota were the most species-rich fungal phyla across all the vegetation types sampled (Fig. 1).
+As expected, Ascomycota and Basidiomycota were the most species-rich fungal phyla across the vegetation types sampled (Fig. 1).

 **FIGURE 1.
 OTU frequency of each phylum per vegetation type**